tpelcm/ansible-magweg/ANSIBLEBESTPRACTICES.md

 ## 5. Variables
 Variables are wonderful, that allows you to use all this existing code by just setting some values.
 Ansible offers many different ways to use variables.
 However, soon as your project starts to get bigger, and more you spread variables here and there, more problems you will encounter.
 Therefore it is good practice to keep all your variables in one place, and this place happen to be group_vars.
 They are not host dependent, so it will help you to have a better staging environment as well.
 Furthermore, if you have internal roles that you have developed, keep the variables out of them as well, so you can reuse them easily.

+One crucial setting for behaviour of variables is set in `ansible.cfg`

+    hash_behaviour = merge

+This make variables behave more like Chef attributes.
+For example when you have in `group_vars` something like

+    lvm_roles:
+      sonarqube:
+        size: '10g'
+      nfs:
+        size: '20g'

+And you wan't to override in `host_vars` the configuration for a specific node for NFS size to 100G for example with

+    lvm_roles:
+      nfs:
+        size: '100g'

+Default Ansible merge behaviour is to loose the sonarqube settings.
+With `hash_behaviour=merge` variables are merged as

+    lvm_roles:
+      sonarqube:
+        size: '10g'
+      nfs:
+        size: '100g'

 ## 6. Name consistency
 If you want to maintain your code, keep the name consistency between your plays, inventories, roles and group variables.
 Use the name of the roles to separate different variables in each group.
 For instance, if you are using the role nginx under webservers play, variables that belong to nginx should be located under *group_vars/webservers/nginx.yml*.
 What this effectively means is that  group_vars supports directory and every file inside the group will be loaded.
 You can, of course, put all of them in a single file as well, but this is messy, therefore don't do it.